 \subsection{Breadth-first order induced forest and surplus}

-Recall the definition of $Z^{\bx, q}$ in \eqref{defZbxq}.
-As recalled in the introduction, an important observation from \cite{multcoalnew} is that, simultaneously for all $q$, the component masses of the {\MC} started from $\bx$ and evaluated at time $q$ can be coupled to $Z^{\bx,q}$ via a breadth-first walk construction.
-We next recall the above-mentioned construction.
+Recall the definition of $Z^{\pmb{x}, q}$ in \eqref{defZbxq}.
+As recalled in the introduction, an important observation from \cite{multcoalnew} is that, simultaneously for all $q$, the component masses of the {multiplicative coalescent} started from $\pmb{x}$ and evaluated at time $q$ can be coupled to $Z^{\pmb{x},q}$ via a breadth-first walk construction.
+We next recall this construction.
 See Section 2 in \cite{multcoalnew} for more details.

 Given $a < b$ and an interval $[c, d]$ where $0 \le c < d$, define \( (a, b] \oplus [c, d] := (a + c, b + d], \) and denote by $|I|$ the Lebesgue measure of a Borel set $I$.
 Typically $I$ will be an interval.
 Let us also define $\xi^q_{(i)} := \xi_{(i)}/q$.